primaryobjects/contentblocks/Readme.md

 app.post('/cms', cms.insert);
 ```

-6. Create a folder under /routes/cms, with a file index.js, that will contain your route controller code.
+6. Create a folder under /routes/cms, with a file [index.js](https://github.com/primaryobjects/contentblocks-demo/blob/localhost/routes/cms/index.js), that will contain your route controller code.
 These methods will respond to the get, post, put, delete to load data from your database.
-See the [ContentBlocks Demo](https://github.com/primaryobjects/contentblocks-demo/tree/localhost) for a working example.
+See the ContentBlocks Demo [localhost](https://github.com/primaryobjects/contentblocks-demo/tree/localhost) for a complete working example.

 ## Creating a CMS Content Block